jwoodall1/TextGenerator/README.md

 5. **Animated Starfield Background:**
    A fixed `<div>` with a tiny white dot and multiple CSS `box-shadow` coordinates simulates a field of stars.
 A CSS animation moves these stars slightly upward, adding to the immersive space atmosphere.

+6. **dynamic visual or stylistic component:**
+  If you reload the page, the stars change their pattern.

 ## Recognitions

 The header in the project includes: